-NOTICES Vent emissions from stock tanks and natural gas TEG dehydrators would be controlled by routing the emissions to a flare or similar control device which would reduce emissions by 95% or greater.
-Low bleed or no bleed pneumatics would be installed on separator dump valves and other controllers.
-During completion, flaring would be limited as much as possible.
-Production equipment and gathering lines would be installed as soon as possible.
-Well site telemetry would be utilized as feasible for production operations.
-Stationary internal combustion engine would comply with the following standards: 2g NOx/bhp-hr for engines <300HP; and 1g NOx/bhp-hr for engines >300HP.
-Additional site-specific measures may also be employed to avoid or minimize effects to local or regional air quality.
+LEASE NOTICES Additional site-specific measures may also be employed to avoid or minimize effects to local or regional air quality.
 These additional measures will be developed and implemented in coordination with the U.S. Environmental Protection Agency, the Utah Department of Air Quality, and other agencies with expertise or jurisdiction as appropriate based on the size of the project and magnitude of emissions.
-UT-LN-99 REGIONAL OZONE FORMATION CONTROLS To mitigate any potential impact oil and gas development emissions may have on regional ozone formation, the following Best Management Practices (BMPs) would be required for any development projects: Tier II or better drilling rig engines Stationary internal combustion engine standard of 2g NOx/bhp-hr for engines <300HP and 1g NOx/bhp-hr for engines >300HP Low bleed or no bleed pneumatic pump valves Dehydrator VOC emission controls to +95% efficiency Tank VOC emission controls to +95% efficiency AIR QUALITY ANALYSIS UT-LN-102 The lessee/operator is given notice that prior to project-specific approval, additional air quality analyses may be required to comply with the National Environmental Policy Act, Federal Land Policy Management Act, and/or other applicable laws and regulations.
-Analyses may include dispersion modeling for deposition and visibility impacts analysis, control equipment determinations, and/or emission inventory development.
+UT-LN-99 REGIONAL OZONE FORMATION CONTROLS To mitigate any potential impact oil and gas development emissions may have on regional ozone formation, the following Best Management Practices (BMPs) would be required for any development projects: Tier II or better drilling rig engines Stationary internal combustion engine standard of 2g NOx/bhp-hr for engines <300HP and 1g NOx/bhp-hr for engines >300HP Low bleed or no bleed pneumatic pump valves Dehydrator VOC emission controls to +95% efficiency Tank VOC emission controls to +95% efficiency UT-LN-101 AIR QUALITY All new and replacement internal combustion gas field engines of less than or equal to 300 design-rated horsepower must not emit more than 2 grams of NOx per horsepower-hour.
+This requirement does not apply to gas field engines of less than or equal to 40 design-rated horsepower.
+AND All new and replacement internal combustion gas field engines of greater than 300 design rated horsepower must not emit more than 1.0 grams of NOx per horsepower-hour.
+Modifications to the Surface Use Plan of Operations may be required in accordance with section 6 of the lease terms and 43CFR3101.1-2.
+UT-LN-102 AIR QUALITY ANALYSIS The lessee/operator is given notice that prior to project-specific approval, additional air quality analyses may be required to comply with the National Environmental Policy Act, Federal Land Policy Management Act, and/or other applicable laws and regulations.
+Analyses may include dispersion modeling and/or photochemical modeling for deposition and visibility impacts analysis, control equipment determinations, and/or emission inventory development.
 These analyses may result in the imposition of additional project-specific air quality control measures.
-BALD EAGLE UT-LN-107 The Lessee/Operator is given notice that the lands in this parcel contains nesting/winter roost habitat for the bald eagle.
-The bald eagle was de-listed in 2007; however, it is still afforded protection under the Bald and Golden Eagle

-Protection Act (16 U.S.C.
-668-668c, 1940).
-Therefore, avoidance or use restrictions may be placed on portions of the lease.
-Application of appropriate measures will depend on whether the action is temporary or permanent, and whether it occurs within or outside the bald eagle breeding or roosting season.
-A temporary action is completed prior to the following breeding or roosting season leaving no permanent structures and resulting in no permanent habitat loss.
-A permanent action continues for more than one breeding or roosting season and/or causes a loss of eagle habitat or displaces eagles through disturbances, i.e. creation of a permanent structure.
-The following avoidance and minimization measures have been designed to ensure activities carried out on the lease will not lead to the need to consider listing the eagle as threatened or endangered.
-Integration of, and adherence to the following measures will facilitate review and analysis of any submitted permits under the authority of this lease.

-Current avoidance and minimization measures include the following:
+UT-LN-113 WESTERN YELLOW-BILLED CUCKOO The Lessee/Operator is given notice that the lands in or adjacent to this parcel contain potentially suitable habitat that falls within the range for western yellow-billed cuckoo, a federally listed species.
+Avoidance or use restrictions may be placed on portions of the lease.
+Application of appropriate measures will depend upon whether the action is temporary or permanent, and whether it occurs within or outside the breeding and nesting season.
+A temporary action is completed prior to the following breeding season leaving no permanent structures and resulting in no permanent habitat loss.
+A permanent action could continue for more than one breeding season and/or cause a loss of habitat or displace western yellow-billed cuckoos through disturbances.
+The following avoidance and minimization measures have been designed to ensure activities carried out on the lease are in compliance with the Endangered Species Act.
+Integration of, and adherence to, these measures will facilitate review and analysis of any submitted permits under the authority of this lease.
+Following these measures could reduce the scope of Endangered Species Act, Section 7 consultation at the permit stage.
+Avoidance and minimization measures include the following: